SplurgeKayak/BoatHouse/README.md

-# Boathouse - Digital Canoe & Kayak Racing
+# Racepace - Digital Canoe & Kayak Racing

 A UK-based digital racing platform where users compete using their Strava canoe and kayaking activities for real prize money.